Make a Mess

 - Mat (made out of a piece of paper)

 - Mop (made out of a pencil and yarn)

 Activity: Mouse Mess

 - Hide pictures of items that start with M around the room.

-- Take turns searching for pictures that start with M while holding the Millie the Mouse graphic.
+- With your child, take turns searching for pictures that start with M while holding the Millie the Mouse graphic.

-- Name each picture and comment that it starts with the letter M which makes the /m/ sound.
+- Name each picture and comment that they all start with the letter M, which makes the /m/ sound.

 - Have Millie Mouse make a mess on the mat by mixing the pictures that start with M onto the mat.

-- Pretend to clean up the mess by using a mop (made out of a pencil with yarn attached).
+- Pretend to clean up the mess by using a mop (made out of a pencil and yarn).

 - Repeat the activity using objects around the house that begin with the /m/ sound.